Prioritize Housing for People of All Incomes

 While long-term solutions to our housing crisis are within reach, people living on Culver City’s streets suffering from homelessness need care and shelter immediately.
 It is critical that we broaden our range of permanent housing options while bolstering wraparound services to support those in need.
 While the city has made strides in creating housing for those experiencing homelessness, systemic issues within our housing supply and the escalating cost of rent continue to exacerbate this crisis.
 While those issues are addressed in tandem, we can make a meaningful difference in the lives of our unhoused neighbors in the short term.

-• Enhance services offered at permanent housing and shelter sites to include: meals, auto and bicycle repair services, hygiene/laundry access, security, parking ticket assistance, storage, and opportunities to work with mental health, medical, and addiction professionals, job placement, skill training, education, and other supportive services.
+Enhance services offered at permanent housing and shelter sites like meals, auto and bicycle repair services, hygiene/laundry access, security, parking ticket assistance, storage, and opportunities to work with mental health, medical, and addiction professionals, job placement, skill training, education, and other supportive services.

 Strengthen tenant protections while maintaining a healthy rental market